Gloyns/gloynscom/_works/seek.md

 ## Don’t Just Take My Word for It

 >"The insight gained from Andrew informed our strategic roadmap to grow our audience, and provided us with an approach on how we should tailor our customer experience to balance acquisition and usability.
-Andrew also assisted in the execution and can engage with stakeholders at all levels, from influencing key decision-makers, to assisting software developers navigate the complexity of SEO development.
+Andrew also assisted in the execution and can engage with stakeholders at all levels, from influencing key decision-makers, to assisting developers navigate the complexity of SEO development.
 Andrew is a pleasure to work with and integrated seamlessly into our team over the course of our engagement."

 <cite>Franco Trimboli – Head of Product, SEEK Learning</cite>